 As for the ab hold exercise, I can't imagine how any non-professional athlete can hold that position for 30 seconds.
 We'll just have to follow the beginner modifications and let the chips (or the butt) fall where they may.

-For those of you with knee problems, the squat jacks, straight-leg squat thrusts and jumping lunges may be quite hard on your knees, so follow the beginner modifications for these exercises if you need to.
-In fact, I found the jumping lunges quite jarring to my entire body, not just my knees - my head was spinning afterwards!
+For those of you with knee problems, the squat jacks, straight-leg squat thrusts, and jumping lunges may be quite hard on your knees, so follow the beginner modifications for these exercises if you need to.
+In fact, I found the jumping lunges quite jarring to my entire body, not just my knees - my head was spinning afterward!

 After completing this workout 6 times, I can see that my abs look fabulous, so I know it's time to move on to Week 4.